jorzel/jorzel.github.io/_posts/2021-12-14-two-perspectives-of-coupling.md

+---
+title: Coupling.
+Two perspectives
+description: Coupling is a concept used in software engineering to define how tight is a relationship between system components (classes, modules, subsystems).
+Coupling is strictly connected to cohesion concept ("togetherness" of a component) and there is a common heuristic for software developers that we should design components that have high cohesion and are loosely coupled.
+---

 Coupling is a concept used in software engineering to define how tight is a relationship between system components (classes, modules, subsystems).
 Here you have some defintions:
 - > Coupling is inter-connection between modules </br>
 source: K. Hennney: https://www.youtube.com/watch?v=tMW08JkFrBA